-Detailed information for each human-caused mortality, serious injury, and non-serious injury reported for NMFS-managed Alaska marine mammals in 2011-2015 is listed, by marine mammal stock, in Helker et al. (2017); however, only the mortality and serious injury data are included in the Stock Assessment Reports.
-A minimum estimate of the total annual level of human-caused mortality and serious injury for North Pacific sperm whales in 2011-2015 is 3.7 whales in U.S. commercial fisheries.
+Information for each human-caused mortality, serious injury, and non-serious injury reported for NMFS-managed Alaska marine mammals in 2012-2016 is listed, by marine mammal stock, in Helker et al. (in press); however, only the mortality and serious injury data are included in the Stock Assessment Reports.
+Injury events lacking detailed injury information are assigned prorated values following injury determination guidelines described in NMFS (2012).
+A summary of information used to determine whether an injury was serious or non-serious, as well as a table of prorate values used for large whale reports with incomplete information, is reported in Helker et al. (in press).
+A minimum estimate of the total annual level of human-caused mortality and serious injury for North Pacific sperm whales in 2012-2016 is 4.4 whales in U.S. commercial fisheries.
 Sperm whales have been observed depredating both halibut and sablefish longline fisheries in the Gulf of Alaska and this is also widespread in sablefish longline fisheries in the central and eastern Gulf of Alaska; this depredation can lead to mortality or serious injury if hooking or entanglement occurs.
 Potential threats most likely to result in direct human-caused mortality or serious injury of this stock include entanglement in fishing gear and ship strikes due to increased vessel traffic (from increased shipping in higher latitudes).